sevcsik/gherkin2robot.js/README.md

 gherkin2robot: (featureFileContent: String, options?: Object) => String robotFileContent
 ```

-The package exports the `gherkin2robot` synchronous function, which takes a Gherkin files's content as string as it's
+The package exports the `gherkin2robot` synchronous function, which takes a Gherkin file's content as string as it's
 first parameter.

 Currently there is one available option: